We are searching for

 What Should I Do After Paying Off My Lien?

-Once the debt is completely paid, the lien will be removed.
+Once the debt is completely paid, the lien on a car will be removed.
 This is usually done by the lienholder; contact the dealership or lender you have the lien with and begin the finalization process.
 Make sure the lien is fully paid before contacting this entity to ensure you are ready to start the title transfer.